docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 or :ref:`TabbedPanel` only, a text label for the element.
 The title can appear to the left or right of the element, or above or below it, or you can superimpose the title over the center of the element.
-The placement is controlled by the :ref:`titleLayout` value.
+The placement is controlled by the :ref:`controlobj-titlelayout` value.

 --------------------------------------------------------------------------------

-.. _control-object-titlelayout:
+.. _controlobj-titlelayout:

 titleLayout
 ***********